Who We Are

 We recognize the inherent worth of each of us, and we listen to different points of view in order to learn and grow.
 We strive to practice empathy and compassion, and we seek to understand one another.

 We are Evolving

 We experience faith as a quest, not a set of absolute truths.
 We welcome change, seek transformation, and explore new ways of being faithful because we know that God is still speaking.

 Clergy and Administration

-Rev. Dr. Sheryl Johnson, Associate Minister
+Rev. Dr. Sheryl Johnson, Acting Senior Minister

 Sheryl Johnson (she/her) was born on the traditional territory of the Anishinaabeg, Cree, Dakota, Dene, Métis, and Oji-Cree Nations, Treaty 1 territory, in what is colonially known as Winnipeg, Canada.
 She grew up and was ordained in the United Church of Canada and holds a BA from the University of Toronto and an M.Div and Master's of Pastoral Studies (MPS) from Emmanuel College, Toronto.
 Sheryl served as an intern with People's Action Forum (Zambia) and the National Council of Churches in the Philippines and served in ministry with several Canadian congregations.
 She and her spouse, Kelly Colwell, moved to the Bay Area in 2016 to pursue PhDs at Graduate Theological Union; Sheryl earned hers in 2020.

 Over 45 years ago, CCSM called Rev. Dr. Kibbie Ruth as Associate Pastor and our first female minister.
 Later, she returned as Minister for Service and Justice and then as Minister for Next Generations.